February 13, 2024

 Electrical problems, broken parts and software errors can all cause thermostat displays to fail, leading to flickering or blank screens.
 This can make it impossible to know what the set temperature is.
 Experts take precautions during installation, tie wires securely, and update the thermostat’s software to prevent these issues.
 To avoid display problems in the future, it’s important to protect the device from power surges and to schedule expert checkups.

-Homeowners in Hanover, MD rely on our technicians at Beltway Air Conditioning & Heating to meet all of their thermostat needs.
+Homeowners in Hanover, MD rely on our technicians at Beltway Air Conditioning, Heating, & Plumbing to meet all of their thermostat needs.
 We also help homeowners with HVAC installations, repairs, and maintenance, as well as indoor air quality testing and duct cleaning.
 Contact us today to schedule a thermostat inspection.

 company icon